-Pursuant to the relevant provisions of the Mining Code, mineral rights for exploration and mining may be granted to any entities associated under structures foreseen in the law (such as incorporated or unincorporated JVs), provided that the following requirements are met: (a) the associates satisfy the conditions established in the Mining Code to access mineral rights; and (b) the associates are jointly and severally liability for compliance with the mineral obligations.
+Mineral rights may be granted to any form of association permitted by law (i.e. incorporated or unincorporated JVs), provided that the following requirements are met: (a) the associates satisfy the conditions established in the Mining Code to access mineral rights; and (b) the associates are jointly and severally liable for compliance with the mineral obligations.